sholtomaud/phd/Literature Review/litrev.md

 # Method

 The approach used here is to review the received literature with the aim to establish the technical requirements of a Risk Governance System (RGS), and evaluate some technologies which present viable solutions to meet these  requirements.
 As a result of this method each section will be summarized with a table documenting level 1-3 requirements derived from the literature.
+Level 1 requirements are top-level feature requirements.
+An example might be, "user interface must accept user inputs".
+Level 3 requirements are at the schema level defining which schema a field or column might occur in.
+Level 4 & 5 requirements decompose into the attributes and properties of a field (date, string, etc).
+Levels 4 & 5 are not deemed necessary for the purposes of a literature review.

+# Brief History

+In environmental policy, Ferguson et al argue that the use of risk is relatively recent.
+The aim of it's introduction was to avoid conflation of political and management goals with environmental objectives by providing an objective and scientific method [@ferguson_risk_1998, p.7].
+Citing Grier, Covello and Mumpower claim that the concept of quantitative risk assessment first entered intellectual thought in the 4th century AD through Amobius's theological consideration of the risks posed to one's soul after death [@covello_risk_1985].
+Covello and Mumpower say the 18th century saw a flourishing of probability risk analysis with a modern prototype developed by LaPlace in application to smallpox vaccination and morbidity probabilities, however before this there was almost no history of quantitative probability theory.

+In subsurface hydrology, Tartakovsky claims that probabilistic risk analysis (PRA) had not been used until 2007 [@tartakovsky_assessment_2013, p.248].
+However, for all stakeholders, the notion of risk is not limited to quantitative methods.
+As Slovic [-@slovic_perception_1987] noted there is also concept of perceived "riskiness" which can mean more to a stakeholder than a unidimensional measure of expected fatalities or failures.
+Riskiness, it might be said, is in the eye of the stakeholder, and as such open to many subjective factors which may, or may not be related to the best effort to quantize risk.

+# Governance and Risk

+For Renn and Walker, risk governance involves the translation of governance  to the context of risk, especially where the nature of the risk requires the collaboration of, and co-ordination between a range of different stakeholders [@renn_global_2008].
+Unconventional Energy production provides such a context.

+Risk governance thus extends beyond the three conventionally recognised elements of risk analysis (risk assessment, risk management and risk communication) to include,

+  ... matters of institutional design and role, organisational capacity, stakeholder involvement, collaborative decision making and political accountability on the part of public bodies and corporate responsibility on the part of private enterprises.
+It also includes the requirement on the part of government, commercial and civil society actors for the development and use of scientific knowledge within the risk governance process.[@renn_global_2008]

+The International Risk Governance Council (IRGC) argues that governance mechanisms evolve much more slowly than the processes currently driving technological, environmental and social change [@irgc_what_2015].
+The IRGC sees the consequence of this evolution mismatch that policy makers have become conscious of the importance of risk communication and of meeting public expectations.

+## Motivation

+This literature review and subsequent systems engineering of a risk governance system is motivated by the prospect that such an engineering effort can enable governance mechanisms to evolve in a timely way to meet the rate of change of the technological, env and social contexts that governance operates within.

 # Generating requirements for risk governance